ethan-santiago-james/Internship-Web-Scraper/README.md

 ### After that it compiles relevant links into one place for the user.
 It's like a Google search engine but for multiple
 ### search engines at once.

-## Start Command: python3 window.py from root directory (or python window.py ) run python --version or python3 --version to see which one you have installed
+## Start Command:

+### python3 window.py from root directory (or python window.py ) run python --version or python3 --version to see which one you have installed

+## Build Commands

-- pip3 install -r requirements.txt (or pip if you don't use python3)
+* pip3 install -r requirements.txt (or pip if you don't use python3)
-- brew install python-tk
+* brew install python-tk